Dhracko/bakers_cake/static/readme_docs/testing/test.md

 - No issues were discovered.

+##### Edit / Delete Cake (Under Product Management)

+- I tested the different input from the form  and all are working as intended.

+    * Issue found: As removing the image of a product already created, it didn't record to use the noimange.png instead.

 ##### Review Page
 - I tested to ensure that the form content displayed and adjusted appropriately to the user and the media screen size they were viewing the page on.